wg-easy/wg-easy/README.md

 > 💡 Your configuration files will be saved in `~/.wg-easy`
 >
-> 💡 If you want to run this container on host, which doesn't support wireguard kernel module (i.e. cheap VPS with old kernel), you need to also mount `/dev/net/tun` by adding `-v /dev/net/tun:/dev/net/tun` to your `docker run ...` command.
+> 💡 If you want to run this container on host which doesn't support wireguard kernel module (i.e. cheap VPS with old kernel), you need to also mount `/dev/net/tun` by adding `-v /dev/net/tun:/dev/net/tun` to your `docker run ...` command.

 ### 3. Sponsor